Dorothy LaLonde Stout Lecture

 Contact

-For questions and inquiries regarding the Stout Lecture, please direct them to Tanya Furman, Past-President (furman@psu.edu) or Kristen St. John, President (stjohnke@jmu.edu).
+Please direct questions and inquiries regarding the Stout Lecture to Tanya Furman, Past-President (furman@psu.edu) or Kristen St. John, President (stjohnke@jmu.edu).